Skip to Main Content

 Bachelor of Public Policy Analysis Student

-I am passionate about changing the harmful structures that lead to societal inequity.
+I am passionate about transforming the harmful structures that perpetuate societal inequity.

-I wanted to come to a place where learning, engagement, and diversity of approaches were priorities.
-At the Glenn College, I’ve found a curriculum that encourages my growth, a group of engaged scholars who don’t shy away from problems, and a number of professional opportunities oriented toward skill development and public service.
+I looked for an environment where learning, engagement and diverse approaches were prioritized.
+At the Glenn College, I found a curriculum that encouraged my development, a community of engaged scholars unafraid to confront challenges and numerous professional opportunities focused on skill development and public service.

-I chose the Glenn College because I hoped that it would give me the knowledge and strength to positively change harmful structures in our society.
+I chose the Glenn College to gain the knowledge and strength needed to positively impact societal structures.

-During my first year, I took on a part-time job at the college organizing research presentations.
-I’ve sat in the front row as economists, sociologists, management scholars, and others have shared how they’ve approached and studied the various issues of our time.
-Soon after, I began working as a Research Assistant for Dr. Stephanie Moulton, a professor working at the intersection of multiple fields in a way that inspired me.
+In my first year, I took a part-time job organizing research presentations at the college.
+This role placed me in the front row as economists, sociologists, management scholars and others presented their research on contemporary issues.
+Soon after, I began working as a research assistant for Professor Stephanie Moulton, whose interdisciplinary work greatly inspired me.

-Many of the specific ways I’ve grown in the past two years have been a product of the Glenn community and the environment it has fostered.
-As a student of public policy and economics, there’s a reason I constantly find myself in Page Hall — attending its events, connecting with its advisors, and making friends with the people who call it their home on campus.
+Much of my growth over the past two years was thanks to the Glenn community and the nurturing environment it provided.
+As a public policy and economics student, I often found myself in Page Hall attending events, connecting with advisors and forming friendships.

-As I continue the next two years of my undergraduate journey, I’ll further explore the interests I’m starting to specialize in.
-The people-centered nature of my passions will keep taking me back to Glenn.
-Because of its values and its numerous opportunities for multifaceted growth, I'm proud to be here.
+As I continue my undergraduate journey, I look forward to delving deeper into my specialized interests.
+The people-centered nature of my passions will keep drawing me back to Glenn.
+I am grateful for its values and opportunities and proud to be a part of its community.

 Alan Mathew is a Morrill Scholar studying public policy analysis and economics.
-He is a student assistant at the Glenn College where he coordinates the Glenn Research Colloquium series.
+From spring 2022 to spring 2024, he was a student assistant at the Glenn College, where he coordinated the Glenn Research Colloquium series.

 Meet More Glenn College Students